Camphor: Synthetic camphor

 Camphor is produced from alpha-pinene, which is abundant in the oils of coniferous trees and can be distilled from turpentine produced as a side product of chemical pulping.
-With acetic acid as the solvent and with catalysis by a strong acid, alpha-pinene into isobornyl acetate.
-Hydrolysis of this ester gives isoborneol which can be oxidized to gives racemic camphor.
-By contrast, camphor occurs naturally as D-camphor, the (R)-enantiomer.
+With acetic anhydride as the solvent and with catalysis by a strong acid, alpha-pinene is converted to isobornyl acetate.
+Hydrolysis of this ester gives isoborneol which can be oxidized to give racemic camphor.